 5. The splurge — Cream Tufted 80 cm Window-Seat Bench · about £90

 This is what the design magazines mean when they say "hotel-inspired bedroom".
-Deep button tufting, carved rubberwood legs, and a linen-touch cream upholstery that reads as proper furniture — the sort you'd expect at three times the price.
-At 80 cm wide it also doubles as a window seat in a bay, the sort of dual-purpose that pays for itself over a couple of years.
-If your bedroom is the "adult retreat" sort, this is the pick.
+Deep button tufting, carved rubberwood legs, linen-touch cream upholstery — proper furniture, the sort you'd expect at three times the price.
+At 80 cm wide it also doubles as a window seat in a bay, the kind of dual-purpose that pays for itself.

-- Pros: carved rubberwood legs, deep button tufting, linen-touch fabric, 80 cm perfect for a bay
+- Pros: carved rubberwood legs, deep button tufting, linen-touch fabric, 80 cm fits most bays

 - Cons: cream upholstery + kids + dogs + muddy garden work = a Sunday-afternoon spot-cleaning project